EEltigani/React-Course-Manager/README.md

-# 📘 Course Management Web App – React (Individual Assignment)
+# 📘 Course Management Web App

 This project is a mobile-responsive web application developed using **React.js**, created for the **Mobile Web Application Development (CP50093E)** module at the University of West London.